-All staff support the child by implementing all of the above and by being responsible for his/her PSHE by listening, mentoring and if necessary liaising with home, key stage coordinators, Senior Teacher, Head teacher and SENCO.
+All staff support the child by implementing all of the above and by being responsible for his/her PSHE by listening, mentoring and if necessary liaising with home, Senior Teachers, Head teacher and SENCO.
 All adults promote and model behaviours and develop close relationships which will bring about sustained change.